-Example: The last second delay = hang-up.
+Example: 1 2 3 4 more than a 2-second delay # = hang-up.

 5.2 Resident Instructions

 Resident control of the door or gate that the telephone entry system controls is limited to opening the door or gate in response to a call from a guest, or they may open the door or gate by using their assigned four-digit entry code.
 A resident instruction sheet is included in the back of this manual and may be copied and passed out to your residents.